richardsmythe/pyquantile/README.md

 # PyQuantile

 PyQuantile is a Python library that provides a fast quantile estimator for streamed data.
 It dynamically estimates the p-th quantile of a stream of incoming data points without storing them.
 Based on p-Squared algorithm for adjusting and updating markers.
-This project is a work in progress.

 PyQuantile demonstrates good performance characteristics for streaming quantile estimation.
 Memory usage remains constant (O(1)) regardless of data volume, using only about 2 MiB of base memory with no growth even after processing millions of values.
 Processing speed is impressive at 1.2-2.0 million values per second with consistent sub-millisecond latency (0.001-0.002ms per operation).

-Accuracy varies by distribution type and quantile level, for example lower quantiles (0.25, 0.75) show strong accuracy (7-23% error), while extreme quantiles (0.90-0.99) require more tolerance, especially for skewed distributions.
+Accuracy varies by distribution type and quantile level, for example lower quantiles (0.25, 0.75) show strong accuracy, while extreme quantiles (0.90-0.99) require more tolerance, especially for skewed distributions.
 Testing across different distributions shows best performance with bounded distributions like Beta (2.8% error) and uniform distributions, good performance with normal distributions (13% error), and acceptable performance with heavy-tailed distributions like Pareto (19% error).
 These error rates are well within theoretical tolerances (25-35% * sqrt(n)/log(n)) and are impressive for a streaming algorithm that maintains constant memory usage while providing real-time updates without storing historical data.

-- Small initial memory allocation (~2 MiB)
-- Handles millions of values with minimal memory impact
-- Memory usage is O(1) - constant space complexity
-- Perfect for long-running applications or large data streams
-- No memory leaking, memory does not grow over time
-- No memory accumulation with more data
+**Comparison between PyQuantile and T-Digest streaming library:**

+Performance:

+- PyQuantile 0.1.9 maintains excellent speed performance, consistently running in ~3-4ms across all distributions
+- T-Digest still takes significantly longer at ~180-210ms
+- The speed advantage of PyQuantile over T-Digest remains around 50-60x faster

+Accuracy by Distribution:

+- Normal Distribution: PyQuantile shows better error (72.57) compared to T-Digest (425.75)
+- Uniform Distribution: PyQuantile performs extremely well with error of 17.74
+- Exponential Distribution: T-Digest shows better accuracy (3.73 vs 103.26)
+- Bimodal Distribution: PyQuantile shows moderate advantage (234.90 vs 320.82)
+- Pareto Distribution: T-Digest shows better handling of heavy tails (7.59 vs 1396.87)

 ## Performance
 - Initial memory allocation only ~2.0 MiB, which is a one-time cost